NiesslC/realdata_simulations/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.
 You could also use GitHub Actions to re-render `README.Rmd` every time you push.
 An example workflow can be found here: <https://github.com/r-lib/actions/tree/v1/examples>. -->

-The repository contains the code and results for the two example illustrations presented in Section 4 of the manuscript:
+The repository contains the code and results for the two example illustrations presented in Section 5 of the manuscript:

-- [Example 1: Two-arm randomized controlled trial with an ordinal outcome (`ordinal/`)](#example-1-two-arm-randomized-controlled-trial-with-an-ordinal-outcome-ordinal) (Section 4.1 and Supplementary Section A)
+- [Example illustration 1: Two-arm randomized controlled trial with an ordinal outcome (`ordinal/`)](#example-illustration-1-two-arm-randomized-controlled-trial-with-an-ordinal-outcome-ordinal) (Section 5.1 and Supplementary Section A)

-- [Example 2: Differential gene expression analysis (`deanalysis/`)](#example-2-differential-gene-expression-analysis-deanalysis)
+- [Example illustration 2: Differential gene expression analysis (`deanalysis/`)](#example-illustration-2-differential-gene-expression-analysis-deanalysis)
-  (Section 4.2 and Supplementary Section B)
+  (Section 5.2 and Supplementary Section B)

 ## Project structure